ishan1701/learning_project/learning_oops/README.md

 ```
 2. class level attribute  inside the class

+Use the class level attribute to define some contants which should be common in all the subclasses.
+However if the value can be specific for the objects of the child classes, its better to define as instance member.

+Use case: When the attribute is a constant or default shared by all instances.

 3. class method

 Scenario: I have a class which represents an Item.
 Now the requirement is to read the file and create the object by reading line by line.